 Eating healthy fats helps burn fat by speeding up your metabolism.
 Plus, your cells and brain also require fat to function optimally.
 Incorporate the following nutrients below for healthy weight loss:

 3. Avoid processed sugars and refined carbohydrates.

-Limit your grain intake from breads, cereals, pastas, rice, and starches.
+Limit your grain intake from bread, cereal, pasta, rice, and other starches.
 Steer clear of baked goods and sweets, and watch your intake of alcohol.
-I know hard, but if you put your mind to it you can do it.
-Also if you drink a green smoothie everyday, your sugar cravings will be just about eliminated.
+I know it’s hard, but if you put your mind to it you can do it.
+Also if you drink a green smoothie every day, your sugar cravings will be just about eliminated.
 Trust me.
 Give it a week.